-Item Exemplary Solid Developing Needs Attention Content beyond the usual.
-Analysis is complete and information integration is evident.
+Item Exemplary Solid Developing Needs Attention Content Analysis is complete and information integration is evident.
 Some analysis evident but is incomplete.
-Little to no analysis evident Points (5) 5 4 2-3 0-1 Comprehension of Subject Matter All content in the evaluation is accurate and complete and communicates a complete understanding of the topic. knowledge of the topic.
+Little to no analysis evident Points (5) 5 4 2-3 0-1 Comprehension of Subject Matter evaluation is accurate Most of the content is accurate and shows mastery of the topic. illustrates only partial knowledge of the topic.
 Much of the content is inaccurate and confusing and communicates very little understanding of the topic.
 Points (5) 5 4 2-3 0-1